 Topic areas focus on issues related to smoking, sexuality and reproduction, healthy and unhealthy relationships, boundaries and consent, and addictions to drugs, alcohol, and gambling.

-Programs, as appropriate, are based on SIECUS Guidelines for Comprehensive Sexuality Education: Kindergarten-12th Grade, 3rd Edition.
+Programs, as appropriate, are based on SIECUS Guidelines for Comprehensive Sexuality Education: Kindergarten-12th Grade, 3rd Edition; SAMHSA's Strategic Prevention Framework; or National Institute on Drug Abuse (NIDA) Principles of Prevention.

 ABOUT THE COLLABORATIVE